Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 14018: double lines → thin
 - 14048: greatly simplified, removed self-intersection on margin of error
 - 14049: greatly simplified, removed self-intersection on margin of error
+- 1403A: other hull, same plant (but a bit shorter)
 - 1404A: greatly simplified, removed touching curves
 - 1405C: greatly simplified, removed touching curves
 - 1405D: most curves to lines, simplified Re, removed one rope